Using PyVRP’s components

 A tour of PyVRP

 We need to understand the separate components in PyVRP before we are ready to implement this function.
-PyVRP uses a hybrid genetic search algorithm under the hood.
-The GeneticAlgorithm object manages a population of solutions.
-In each iteration, two solutions are selected from this population for crossover using a crossover operator from pyvrp.crossover, which generates a new offspring solution.
-That offspring solution is then improved using a method from pyvrp.search.
-The improved offspring solution is then added to the population.
+PyVRP uses an iterated local search algorithm under the hood.
+The IteratedLocalSearch object manages a current solution.
+In each iteration, the current solution is modified using a method from pyvrp.search – this method should perform both perturbation and improvement steps.
+This candidate solution is then considered for acceptance based on a dynamic threshold value.
 This process continues until a stopping condition is reached (see pyvrp.stop for different conditions).
-Let’s have a look at the different parts of pyvrp that implement this algorithm.
+Let’s have a look at the different parts of pyvrp that are used to implement this algorithm.

-To instantiate the GeneticAlgorithm, we first need to specify an (initial) population, search method, penalty manager and random number generator.
+To instantiate the IteratedLocalSearch, we need to specify an initial solution, search method, penalty manager and random number generator.
 Let’s start with the random number generator because it is the easiest to set up.

 Random number generator